Dinno-DEV/leafboard/guidelines/MajorFolderStructure.md

 components are filled with scenes that serves as component to another scene. components scripts included.

-# gui_components Folder
-gui_components are filled with components but for gui. gui_components scripts included.

 # singletons Folder
 singletons are filled with global classes. singletons scripts included.